×

 What do expats in Rabat appreciate most about the local culture?

 "Expats in Rabat appreciate the city's rich cultural heritage, which is evident in its architecture, art, and music.
 They also enjoy the warm hospitality of the locals, who are known for their generosity and kindness.
 Additionally, expats appreciate the city's vibrant nightlife, with its many restaurants, bars, and clubs.
-Finally, Rabat's proximity to the Atlantic Ocean and the Mediterranean Sea makes it a great destination for beach lovers," wrote a member in Rabat.
+Finally, Rabat's proximity to the Atlantic Ocean and the Mediterranean Sea makes it a great destination for beach lovers," remarked one expat who made the move to Rabat.

 What do expats find most challenging?

 "Expats in Rabat often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the cultural norms and expectations can be difficult to navigate, as they are often quite different from those of other countries.
 Additionally, the local customs and etiquette can be difficult to understand, as they are often quite different from those of other countries.
 Furthermore, the local cuisine can be difficult to adjust to, as it is often quite different from what expats are used to.
-Finally, the climate can be difficult to adjust to, as it is often quite hot and dry," explained one expat living in Rabat, Morocco.
+Finally, the climate can be difficult to adjust to, as it is often quite hot and dry," said one expat who made the move to Rabat.

 Is there a lot of crime in Rabat?